All the info you need to hang a door!

 The regulations change quite often so double check with your local building control to make sure what you plan to do will comply with any relevant loft conversion building regulations.
 At the time of writing when a loft conversion is installed just like with a townhouse all the internal doors in the house from the hall to habitable rooms need to be upgraded to FD30 fire doors with intumescent strips.
 This is to ensure that the fire can be contained and there is a 30 minute protected means of escape from the loft in the event of a fire (provided the door is shut..).
 Habitable rooms include kitchen, bedrooms, study, dining room etc. not cloakrooms, cupboards or bathrooms, although the airing cupboard may need to be changed depending on the inspector.
 Doors linking a kitchen to a dining room for example don't need to be changed as they are not off the hallway.

-In addition, any glazing such as borrowed lights (glass panels above doors) also need to be either replaced with fire rated glass or covered with plasterboard and sealed with an intumescent sealant (cheapest option).
+In addition, any glazing such as borrowed lights (glass panels above doors) also need to be either replaced with fire rated glass or covered with plasterboard and sealed with an intumescent mastic (cheapest option).

 When hanging doors for a cupboard it's not always necessary to use hinges that need to be chopped into the door and lining.
-Unless i'm hanging doors that are solid and heavy, when hanging normal hollow core flush/panelled cupboard doors I use flush hinges.
+Unless I'm hanging doors that are solid and heavy, when hanging normal hollow core flush/paneled cupboard doors I use flush hinges.
 Flush hinges are cheaper and much easier to use as they can be screwed straight on, one part of the hinge closes inside the other.
 I always put a leading edge on the hinge side of the door before I screw the flush hinges on and make sure the screw heads are small enough to fit inside the countersunk holes in the hinge.
 This prevents the door from 'binding' and trying to spring open on its own when you close it.Or here for help adjusting a door.

 Hanging doors related pagesBack to main finish carpentry page